 The Hamiltonian of the Blume-Capel model\cite{BC} with general spin-S is

-where the spin variable $S$ takes $2S+1$ values: $(-S,-S+1,...,S-1,S)$. $J$ is the coupling constant and $D$ is the strength of the single-ion anisotropy.
+where the spin variable $S$ takes $2S+1$ values: $(-S,-S+1,...,S-1,S)$. $J$ is the coupling constant, $D$ is the strength of the single-ion anisotropy and $h$ is the magnetic field.
 The sum of the first term runs over all the nearest neighbors.
+Firstly, we consider the case of $h=0$.
 When $D=0$, this model is reduced to the classical Ising model.
 When $D$ goes to the positive infinity, the energy favorable state is the one with the full occupation of the smallest spin component.
 For the integer spin cases, the component is $S=0$.
 For the half-integer cases, the component is $S=\pm 1/2$.

 If we look at the hamiltonian of any bond linking two sites $i,j$, then we have

 Here, $q$ is the coordination number depending on the lattice structure.
 This formula can be rewritten as